 “He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”

-An almost palpable sense of anticipation now arises from the text as Luke tells us, “the eyes of everyone in the synagogue were fastened on him.”
-Jesus had the entire audience on the edge of its seat, wondering and waiting for what he was about to say next.
-Then he announced, “Today this scripture is fulfilled in your hearing.”
-Suddenly everyone in the room burst into spontaneous applause!
-Well, no, that’s not what happened.
+An almost palpable sense of anticipation arises from the text in Luke as he describes this scene, telling us that the the eyes of everyone in the room were now fastened upon Jesus.
+He had the entire audience on the edge of its seat, wondering and waiting for what he was about to say.
+“Today this scripture is fulfilled in your hearing.”
+Jesus said.
+At this point everyone in the room burst into spontaneous applause!!
+Wait… no, that’s NOT what happened!
 That’s what would have happened if someone like me had written the story.
-But this isn’t a “story,” it’s a true account of something that actually took place, and the real reaction of the audience in Jesus’ hometown of Nazareth was quite different.
+Only this isn’t a “story,” it’s a true account of something that actually took place, and the real reaction of the audience in Jesus’ hometown of Nazareth was completely different.

-Rather than focus on them, let’s go back and take a closer look at what Jesus just said.
-He said that he had been sent to proclaim freedom for the prisoners and recovery of sight for the blind, and that he was going to set the oppressed free.
+But rather than focus on them, let’s go back and take a closer look at what Jesus just said.
+He said that he had been sent to proclaim freedom for the prisoners recovery of sight for the blind, and that he was going to set the oppressed free.
 (The Greek word translated as “oppressed” literally means “crushed, broken down, or shattered.”)

 Sin is the root cause of these afflictions – captivity, blindness, brokenness – they are ALL the result of SIN.
 It is sin that holds us captive, it is sin that blinds us, it is sin that shatters us.
 But Jesus can set us free!
 We are still living in the “year of the Lord’s favour” and the message of good news that Jesus preached to that congregation in Nazareth continues to be true for us today.
 We can choose to reject the message, like the congregation at Nazareth, or we can choose to believe it.
 There is still time for captives to be set free, for the broken to be restored, and for the blind to receive their sight.
 The day of judgment remains in the future; now is the time of salvation.(2 Corinthians 6:2)